 - In a heatproof bowl of a stand mixer, sprinkle gelatin over cold water.
 Meanwhile, in a large heavy saucepan over medium heat, combine granulated sugar, corn syrup, remaining water and salt.
 Bring to a boil, stirring occasionally.
 Cook, without stirring, over medium heat until a candy thermometer reads 240° (soft-ball stage).

 - Remove from heat; slowly drizzle into gelatin, beating on high speed.
 Continue beating until very stiff and doubled in volume, 10-15 minutes.
 Immediately beat in extract and remaining nutmeg.
 With greased hands, spread marshmallow mixture into prepared pan.
 Sprinkle with 2 more tablespoons confectioners' sugar mixture.
 Cool, covered, at room temperature 6 hours or overnight.

 - Using foil, lift marshmallows out of pan.
 Cut into 1-in. pieces with a lightly buttered knife; toss in remaining confectioners' sugar mixture.
-Store in an airtight container in a cool dry place.
-Yield: 8 dozen.
+Store in an airtight container in a cool, dry place.